lightning/bolts/02-peer-protocol.md

    * [4:max-num-htlcs]
    * [4:feerate-per-kb]
    * [2:to-self-delay]
+   * [33:funding-pubkey]
-   * [33:Funding pubkey]
+   * [33:revocation-basepoint]
-   * [33:HAKD base point]
+   * [33:payment-basepoint]
-   * [33:Refund base point]
+   * [33:delayed-payment-basepoint]

 The `temporary-channel-id` is used to identify this channel until the funding transaction is established.  `funding-satoshis` is the amount the sender is putting into the channel.  `dust-limit-satoshis` is the threshold below which no HTLC output should be generated for this node’s commitment transaction; ie. HTLCs below this amount are not enforceable onchain.
 This reflects the reality that tiny outputs are not considered standard transactions and will not propagate through the bitcoin network.
 `max-htlc-value-in-inflight-msat` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly `max-num-htlcs` limits the number of outstanding HTLCs the other node can offer. `channel-reserve-satoshis` is the minimum amount that the other node is to keep as a direct payment. `htlc-minimum-msat` indicates the smallest value HTLC this node wil accept. `feerate-per-kb` indicates the initial fee rate which this side will pay for commitment and HTLC transactions (this can be adjusted later with a `update_fee` message).  `to-self-delay` is the number of block that the other nodes to-self outputs must be delayed, using `OP_CHECKSEQUENCEVERIFY` delays; this is how long it will have to wait in case of breakdown before redeeming its own funds.

 The `funding-pubkey` is the public key in the 2-of-2 multisig script of the funding transaction output.
-The `hakd-base-point` is combined with the revocation hash for this commitment transaction to generate a unique revocation key for this commitment transaction (HAKD = homomorphic adversarial key derivation).
-The `refund-base-point` is similarly used to generate a series of keys for non-HTLC outputs, ensuring that the transaction ID of each commitment transaction is unpredictable by an external observer, even if one commitment transaction is seen: this property is very useful for preserving privacy when outsourcing penalty transactions to third parties.
+The `revocation-basepoint` is combined with the revocation preimage for this commitment transaction to generate a unique revocation key for this commitment transaction.
+The `payment-basepoint` and `delayed-payment-basepoint` are similarly used to generate a series of keys for any payments to this node: `delayed-payment-basepoint` is used to for payments encumbered by a delau.
+Varying these keys ensures that the transaction ID of each commitment transaction is unpredictable by an external observer, even if one commitment transaction is seen: this property is very useful for preserving privacy when outsourcing penalty transactions to third parties.

 FIXME: Describe Dangerous feature bit for larger channel amounts.